nikosch86/deluge-auto-remove/Readme.md

-# Deluge Torrent Remover based on Seed time
+# Deluge Torrent Remover based on Seed time and/or Ratio

 This script uses the deluge-client library to get the torrent list.
 Torrents that have been seeding longer than the configured amount of days